Sardar Ibrahim Khan

 He is revered as Ghazi-e-Millat (Warrior of the Nation) in Azad Kashmir.
+Due to his services to Kashmir freedom struggle, he is known among the people of Kashmir as: Bani-e-Kashmir ("Founding president of Azad Kashmir").

 Early life and education

 Sardar Ibrahim Khan was born on 22 April 1915 in Kot Mattay Khan, a village in the Poonch District of Kashmir to an elite Sudhan family.
 He received his primary education in his village.
 He attended college and received a Bachelors of Arts degree in 1937 at Islamia College (Lahore) and sought higher education abroad in 1938.
 He went to the UK in 1939 and obtained his LLB degree from the University of London in 1941.
 Khan then obtained a law degree from Lincoln's Inn, and later started practicing law at Srinagar, Kashmir.